 First step: Admit the financial problem exists.

 - Waiting to address the problem will only make the situation worse.
-You can’t ignore money problems.
-So make sure you understand your situation and your rights and remedies before the problem gets worse.
+You should not ignore money problems.
+Doing so, will only make your situation worse.
+Work towards understanding your situation and your rights before the problem escalates.

 Second step: Evaluate your financial problems.